 In Singapore’s Year Towards Zero Waste, there has never been a better time to relook and reimagine how we handle waste, and ask critical questions about the future of recycling:

-This year’s Eco Action Day Roundtable will gather experts in manufacturing, waste management and civic society to deep dive into an issue that is coming to define our time, and to come up with concrete solutions and actions to advance Sustainable Development Goal 13, climate action.
+The Eco Action Day Roundtable gathered experts in manufacturing, waste management and civic society to deep dive into an issue that is coming to define our time, and to come up with concrete solutions and actions to advance Sustainable Development Goal 13, climate action.